esilver0/CATT/sslstrip-experiment.md

 In this experiment, an "attacker" is able to use SSLstrip to switch normally encrypted-HTTPS traffic to unencrypted-HTTP traffic allowing the attacker to see all the contents of the communications between a client and the sites it accesses.

 The following is an example of what normally happens when we visit http://ny.gov.
-We see that we are redirected to an HTTPS version of the site.
-If you look at the upper-left corner of the video, you will see a green-padlock icon in the address bar which indicates that the connection is secure.
-On the right, the terminal displays the unsecure content that the someone (other than us or the site) could normally see.
-(Someone could know we are accessing ny.gov, but not the content.)
+We see that we are redirected to an HTTPS version of the site (https://www.ny.gov).
+If you look at the upper-left corner of the video, you will see a green-padlock icon in the address bar and the URL will include https:// which indicate that the connection is encrypted.
+On the right, the terminal displays insecure content that the someone (other than us or the site) could normally see.
+(Someone could know we are accessing ny.gov, but not know what we are doing on the site since the content is encrypted.)

 **I have a recording**

-When an attacker executes an SSLstrip attack and we visit http://ny.gov, we see that we are served an HTTP version of the site.
-In the address bar there is no green-padlock icon since the connection is unsecure.
-On the right, the terminal displays the unsecure content that the attacker can see which includes all the content that would normally be private.
+When an attacker executes an SSLstrip attack and we visit http://ny.gov, we see that we are served an HTTP version of the site (www.nyu.edu).
+In the address bar there is no green-padlock icon and there is no https:// since the connection is insecure (Firefox, by default, will trim the URL and not display http://).
+On the right, the terminal displays the insecure content that the attacker can see which includes all the content that would normally be private.

 **I have a recording**